glanzkaiser/glanzshamzs/OpenGL/Readme.md

 #### Since most implementations are built by graphics card manufacturers, whenever there is a bug in the implementation this is usually solved by updating your video card drivers; those drivers include the newest versions of OpenGL that your card supports.
 This is one of the reasons why it's always advised to occasionally update your graphic drivers.

+# Getting to Know OpenGL More
 1. The OpenGL libraries are written in C and allows for many derivations in other languages, but in its core it remains a C-library.
 Since many of C's language-constructs do not translate that well to other higher-level languages, OpenGL was developed with several abstractions in mind.
 One of those abstractions are objects in OpenGL.
 2. An object in OpenGL is a collection of options that represents a subset of OpenGL's state.
 For example, we could have an object that represents the settings of the drawing window; we could then set its size, how many colors it supports and so on.
+3. In OpenGL everything is in 3D space, but the screen or window is a 2D array of pixels so a large part of OpenGL's work is about transforming all 3D coordinates to 2D pixels that fit on your screen.
+The process of transforming 3D coordinates to 2D pixels is managed by the graphics pipeline of OpenGL.
+The graphics pipeline can be divided into two large parts: the first transforms your 3D coordinates into 2D coordinates and the second part transforms the 2D coordinates into actual colored pixels.
+4. To start drawing something we have to first give OpenGL some input vertex data.
+OpenGL is a 3D graphics library so all coordinates that we specify in OpenGL are in 3D (x, y and z coordinate).
+OpenGL doesn't simply transform all your 3D coordinates to 2D pixels on your screen; OpenGL only processes 3D coordinates when they're in a specific range between -1.0 and 1.0 on all 3 axes (x, y and z).
+5. The fragment shader is all about calculating the color output of your pixels.
+To keep things simple the fragment shader will always output an orange-ish color.
+6. The vertex shader allows us to specify any input we want in the form of vertex attributes and while this allows for great flexibility, it does mean we have to manually specify what part of our input data goes to which vertex attribute in the vertex shader.
+This means we have to specify how OpenGL should interpret the vertex data before rendering.
+7. In vertex buffer data, the position data is stored as 32-bit (4 byte) floating point values.
+8. Shaders are little programs that rest on the GPU.
+These programs are run for each specific section of the graphics pipeline.
+In a basic sense, shaders are nothing more than programs transforming inputs to outputs.
+Shaders are also very isolated programs in that they're not allowed to communicate with each other; the only communication they have is via their inputs and outputs.

+#### 1 byte = 8-bit

 #### We will be using GLFW for learning OpenGL
 There are quite a few libraries out there that provide the functionality we seek, some specifically aimed at OpenGL.
 Those libraries save us all the operation-system specific work and give us a window and an OpenGL context to render in.
 Some of the more popular libraries are GLUT, SDL, SFML and GLFW.